ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Auth/UserAuth/README.md

     // Only data on the token is available. user.FirstName and user.xp are not, for example. console.log(user.Username)

-    // Inject a RequestAuthenticationService to verify.
-[OrderCloudUserAuth] uses this method under the hood.
+    // Inject a IRequestAuthenticationService to verify.
+[OrderCloudUserAuth] uses this method under the hood. var options = new OrderCloudUserAuthOptions
+    {
+        ValidClientIDs = new[] { "YOUR_CLIENT_ID" }
+    };
-    DecodedToken verified = await _requestAuthenticationService.VerifyTokenAsync(rawToken);
+    DecodedToken verified = await _requestAuthenticationService.VerifyTokenAsync(rawToken, options);

-    // RequestAuthenticationService can also get a DecodedToken from the current HttpContext.
+    // IRequestAuthenticationService can also get a DecodedToken from the current HttpContext.
     // Only use this after calling VerifyTokenAsync, either directly or through [OrderCloudUserAuth].
     DecodedToken unverified = await _requestAuthenticationService.GetDecodedToken();